Rules for California Small Business Health Insurance

 Summary

-April 2023
+April 2024

 This is a summary of the rules that govern small group health insurance plans in California.
-The rules described in this document include the “Obama Care” (Affordable Care Act, ACA) guidelines and are current and up-to-date as of April 2023.
+The rules described in this document include the “Obama Care” (Affordable Care Act, ACA) guidelines and are current and up-to-date as of April 2024.
 These rules apply to companies with up to 100 employees.
 If you offer a group health insurance plan – or you’re thinking of offering a plan to your employees – give us a call at (800) 746-0045 and we can become your agent/broker/advisor.
 We’re experts and we can help you.

 Regulations

-All of the medical insurance companies must follow guidelines established by the Federal government and the State of California.
+All medical insurance companies must follow guidelines established by the Federal government and the State of California.
 Some of these rules may not make sense but we’ll try to explain the purpose of the rules in this summary.
 If you want to check out the source regulations see California Health and Safety Code (HSC) Section 1357.500; and the California Insurance Code (CIC) Section 10753 and CIC section 10755.
 The Federal regulations are 42 US Code Section 18024; Affordable Care Act Section 1304; and 45 CFR Section 155.20.

 Recent Changes